-There are four ongoing mortality review committees, (with a number of sub-groups), in New Zealand.
+There are five ongoing mortality review committees, (with a number of sub-groups), in New Zealand.

 These were established under Sections 11 and 18 of the New Zealand Public Health and Disability Act 2000 but became statutory committees under Section 59E of the amended New Zealand Public Health and Disability Act in April 2011.
 They report to the Health Quality & Safety Commission Board.